eddyystop/first-page-loader/README.md

 # first-page-loader

+Basic lib for downloading additional JS and CSS.
+Used to show the first (skeletal) browser page in under 1 sec.

 ### First page loading in under 1 second.

 Advances in Internet technology like widespread broadband access have made the